iAbhishek91/google-cloud/Q.md

 ## Where we can find any GCP recommendation based on our cloud use

 Under cloud console, under recommendation tab.

+## what level in GCP resource hierarchy is billing setup

+at project level

 ## Explain in details gcloud & gsutil command